haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Saving Throws Str +17, Dex +7, Con +14, Int +13, Wis +11
-Damage Immunities lightning; bludgeoning, piercing, and slashing from nonmagical attacks Condition Immunities frightened, paralyzed Senses truesight 120 ft., passive Perception 14 Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 324
+Damage Immunities lightning; bludgeoning, piercing, and slashing from nonmagical attacks Condition Immunities frightened, paralyzed Senses truesight 120 ft., passive Perception 14

 lightning damage on a failed save, or half as much damage on a successful one.
 Legendary Actions